Maidens, South Ayrshire

 Maidens is a village in the Kirkoswald parish of Ayrshire, Scotland.
 Situated on the coast of the Firth of Clyde at the southern end of Maidenhead Bay, a series of rocks known as the "Maidens” form a natural harbour.
 The village lies 2 mi north of the ruinous Turnberry Castle, ancient seat of the Earls of Carrick, and 5 mi west of Maybole.
 It formerly had its own railway station on the Maidens and Dunure Light Railway.
 In 1991, Maidens had a population of 567.

+Fishing

+The Annual Reports of the Fishery Board for Scotland provide an insight into the state of fishing from Maidens in the years before the First World War.